floooh/oryol/doc/OVERVIEW.md

-Managing dozens of build systems alone with cmake is not very comfortable, so (inspired by emscripten's emcc frontend python script) a python script 'oryol' exists, which calls cmake and over time had more comfort-commands added (like automatically setting up the Android and emscripten SDKs, deploying a target to an mobile devices, or opening the IDE for a build configuration).
+Managing dozens of build systems alone with cmake is not very comfortable, so (inspired by emscripten's emcc frontend python script) a python script 'oryol' exists, which calls cmake and over time had more comfort-commands added (like automatically setting up the Android and emscripten SDKs, deploying to mobile devices, asset export and serving, or opening an IDE and load a build configuration project).

 Oryol CMakeLists.txt files use a very simplified custom syntax to define the type of target (module, app or extlib), their dependencies and source files.